 It’s vital to feed a kitten properly for its growth and development.
 Here we look at how much you should feed a kitten, based on its age and dietary needs.

-Also, if you’ve yet to insure your new fuzzy friend, take a look at our cat insurance.
+Also, if you’ve yet to insure your new fuzzy friend, take a look at our kitten insurance.

 How much to feed a young kitten